coddingtonbear/jirafs/docs/source/writing_command_plugins.rst

 * ``MIN_VERSION``: The string version number representing the minimum version of Jirafs that this plugin will work with.
-* ``MAX_VERSION``: The string version number representing the maximum version of Jirafs that this plugin is compatible with.
-Note: Jirafs uses semantic versioning, so you may set this value accordingly.
+* ``MAX_VERSION``: The string version number representing the first version at which your plugin would *not* be guaranteed to becompatible.
+Note that this means that your Jirafs version must be *below* this number, and that users running a version of Jirafs matching this will see an error message.
+Note: Jirafs uses semantic versioning, so you should set this value to the next major version about the highest version you've tested.

 The following methods may be defined to control the behavior of your command plugin: